MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/Monitor-SAP-on-Azure-Network-considerations.md

 If you use Network Security Groups (NSGs), you can create AMS related service tags to allow appropriate traffic flow for successfully deploy AMS.
 A service tag represents a group of IP address prefixes from a given Azure service.
 [Learn more](https://docs.microsoft.com/azure/virtual-network/service-tags-overview) about virtual network service tags.

 _Post AMS deployment action_:
-If you choose to go with this option, please follow the steps mentioned below:
+If you choose to go with this option,  follow the steps mentioned below:

 1. Find subnet associated with AMS managed resource group
       a.
 Navigate to your AMS resource, overview tab